axelchalon/axelchalon.github.io/0-book-review/_posts/2023-10-25-all-about-love-bell-hooks-summary.md

 			* Fear is often the fear of change, or the fear of the other (of separation; of difference).
 				* "Fear intensifies our doubts.
 It paralyzes."
 			* Fear is out instinctual reaction to risk, and can be overcome with love.
 Love is the opposite of fear.
-				* When you deliberately reject fear, you come back to love.
+				* <a name="^shame-love"></a>When you deliberately reject fear, you come back to love.
 "The choice of love is a choice to connect — to find ourselves in the other."
 "Our fear may not go away, but it will not stand in the way."
 "That which is rendered separate or strange through fear (or shame) is made whole through perfect love."
 		* "The vulnerability in love is at once what makes it dangerous and beautiful, prone to wounding and prone to healing; the force that transforms, changes you and lets you grow."
 		* "By learning to love, we learn to accept change.
 Without change, we cannot grow.
 Our will to grow in spirit and truth is how we stand before life and death, ready to choose life."
 (As opposed to stagnation.)
 			* "We are all capable of shifting our paradigms"